edimetia3d/cppLox/README.md

 1. `-DUPSTREAM_STYLE_ERROR_MSG=ON`.
 This impl's parsing(compiling)/err-handling logic is a little different from upstream.
 Enable this flag will make error messages behaves like upstream.
 It is OFF by default, but for the unit tests, it is set to ON.
+2. `-DENABLE_MLIR_JIT_BACKEND=ON`.
+Enable the jit backend, OFF by default.
+Note that you may need to prebuild LLVM to use this option.

 # Test